18z/abs/ch1.md

 Bash 已成為 UNIX 系統上寫 shell script 的標準配備了。

 Most of the principles this book covers apply equally well to scripting with other shells, such as the Korn Shell, from which Bash derives some of its features, [4] and the C Shell and its variants.

+這本書內所提到絕大多數的 principles，都適用於其他的shell，例如：Korn shell及C shell等。

 (Note that C Shell programming is not recommended due to certain inherent problems, as pointed out in an October, 1993 Usenet post by Tom Christiansen.)

 What follows is a tutorial on shell scripting.
 It relies heavily on examples to illustrate various features of the shell.
 The example scripts work -- they've been tested, insofar as possible -- and some of them are even useful in real life.
 The reader can play with the actual working code of the examples in the source archive (scriptname.sh or scriptname.bash), [5] give them execute permission (chmod u+rx scriptname), then run them to see what happens.
 Should the source archive not be available, then cut-and-paste from the HTML or pdf rendered versions.
 Be aware that some of the scripts presented here introduce features before they are explained, and this may require the reader to temporarily skip ahead for enlightenment.